 I’m often floored by just how much money it takes to keep a family moving forward these days.
 If we lay out a budget full of things we are told we “should” be doing it comes to a TON of money.
-Even if you keep track of every penny, log it in a spreadsheet or use an app like Personal Capital to keep track of your spending, your budget can get away from you very quickly if you’re not careful.
+Even if you keep track of every penny, log it in a spreadsheet or use an app to keep track of your spending, your budget can get away from you very quickly if you’re not careful.

 Let’s say a family of 4 earns $100,000 in Arizona.
 By all accounts a very good income.
 It sure seems like this family wouldn’t have any money problems.
 When I was in highschool I would have thought $100,000 was living the high life!
 No worries about money when you are making 6 figures, right?
 I mean, come on!
 That’s a ton of money!

 Related Post: 101 Easy Ways To Save Money In 2019

 Let’s take a look at what this really buys you these days.
 I’m imagining a husband, wife, and two school aged kids.
 An average, not overly frugal family.
 Just a typical American family earning a good living, right here in my home state.

 - Income Taxes: $13,600 (includes FICA, state and federal income taxes, and deductions for health insurance premiums and 401k contributions.

 - Health Insurance: $5,000 ($208 per paycheck, 24 paychecks per year)